SachX001/learning-c-/README.md

 💻 This is part of my daily practice to improve problem-solving and C++ skills.

+## 🚀Factorial Calculator (C++)

+This is a simple C++ program that calculates the factorial of a number using a do...while loop.

+📜 Description

+The program takes an integer input from the user and prints the factorial of that number.
+It continues multiplying until it reaches 1, following the formula:
+N! = N*N(N-1)*(N-2)*(N-3)...1

+🛠️ Features

+Uses do...while loop to demonstrate iterative logic.

+Handles 0! correctly (prints 1).

+Simple and beginner-friendly code.

 ✌️(More folders will be added as I learn new concepts)